meilisearch/specifications/text/0001-script-based-tokenizer.md

 The call to the tokenize method allows the reuse of the same `Tokenizer` instance, and keep it's configuration state and allocations.

-Bellow are example of the integration of the new tokenizer in existing code:
+Below are examples of the integration of the new tokenizer in existing code:

 - Highlight in @kerollmops milli:
 ```rust